 Influencers can be an integral part of your FOMO efforts by driving demand or providing a feeling of being in the know.
 As credible and often aspirational sources, influencers bring an emotional element to your product or service.
 Their audiences trust their recommendations and can feel a heightened sense of interest or desire for a shared experience.
-After all, if your favorite beauty influencer is raving about the benefits of a new face cream, you’re not only more likely to want to try the cream for yourself — but also share it with your own followers.
+GenZ especially resonates more with this authentic messaging compared to traditional advertising forms.

 Why FOMO Works